mookiedog/umod4-PCB/ChangeList.md

 1)	__Series termination resistor on E is not required__
     1. It makes the signal a bit cleaner, but the ADDR signals are not much worse.
     1. Determination: The resistor is essentially free and everything works, so I'm leaving it alone.

+2) __Add 10-pin debug header for WP__
+    1) Determination: just use the squid pins built right on top of the PicoW where they can be accessed with right angle header pins.